raamana/neuropredict/docs/features.rst

 Interfaces to Neuroimaging tools
 --------------------------------

 neuropredict is aimed at interfacing with popular feature extraction algorithms such as Freesurfer, FSL and others directly - see *Readers* section below.
-However, it allows an arbitray input of features that have already been extracted via user's own pipeline(s).
+However, it allows an arbitrary input of features that have already been extracted via user's own pipeline(s).

 Arbitrary feature input
 -------------------------